flatpak/flatpak-docs/docs/flatpak-builder-tutorial.rst

 Tutorial
 ========

 This tutorial provides a sample set of step that you can use to try ``flatpak-builder`` yourself.
-In it, you will learn how to use ``flatpak-builder`` to build the GNOME Dictionary applicaiton.
+In it, you will learn how to use ``flatpak-builder`` to build the GNOME Dictionary application.

 1. Create a manifest
 --------------------